 So in Pratyahara, an essential part to prepare ourselves for meditation, we aim to go inward and let our thoughts go.
 We turn our senses from the outside to the inside in order to calm the mind.

 My classes are suitable for all levels and I encourage my students to go inward – to feel their surroundings but not to get distracted by them.
 To let go of thoughts and be present.
-This meditative part of yoga will take up a small portion of my classes, where we will then be able to easily move into different asanas.
+This meditative part of yoga will take up a small part of my class, from which point we will be able to easily move into different asanas.
 I aim to give many options, so all my students feel safe and taken care of.
 I adapt the class, so it’s suitable to my student’s level of practice, with all body parts feeling stretched out afterwards.
 I always end with a Savasana at the end of the class to give the body time to relax and process the practice.
-You will feel grounded and refreshed after and hopefully have had the opportunity to calm the mind a little bit!
+You will feel grounded and refreshed after and hopefully have had the opportunity to calm the mind!

 I hope to see you on the mat soon and share a lovely Hatha or Vinyasa class together.
 Namaste.